 Chateau L’Eglise Clinet History, Overview

-Chateau L’Eglise Clinet has a long history in the Pomerol appellation of Bordeaux.
-It dates all the way back to 1803, when Jean Rouchut purchased some of the vineyard land that later became L’Eglise Clinet.
+Chateau L’Eglise Clinet has a long history in the Pomerol appellation.
+It dates all the way back to 1803 when Jean Rouchut purchased some of the vineyard lands that later became L’Eglise Clinet.

-The first section of vineyard land is located close to where the winery sits today, adjacent to the cemetery.
+That first section of the original vineyard is located close to where the winery sits today, adjacent to the cemetery.
 The next step in the development of the estate came in 1882, when the family purchased vineyard land from the Constant family, the owners of the neighboring property, Domaine de Clinet.
-That additional land marked the official creation of Clos L’Eglise-Clinet.
+That additional landmarked the official creation of Clos L’Eglise-Clinet.

-At that point in time, two families agreed to join together and form a partnership to produce Bordeaux wine together.
+At that point in time, two families agreed to join together and form a partnership.
 The families were Mauleon Rouchut of Clos lEglise and the Constant family, the owners of what later became Chateau Clinet joined forces.

-From that point forward, until the 1950’s, their Bordeaux wine was sold under the name Clos L’Eglise-Clinet.
-1954 was the official year where the wine was labeled Clos l’Eglise-Clinet.
+From that point forward, until the 1950s, their wine was sold under the name Clos L’Eglise-Clinet.
+1954 was the last official year where the wine was labeled Clos l’Eglise-Clinet.
 Although some negociants continued bottling and labeling the wine using that designation until 1962.

-The 1955 vintage was the first vintage to be sold using the name Chateau l’Eglise Clinet.
+1955 was the first vintage sold using the name Chateau l’Eglise Clinet.
 Even though the name has changed over the years, contrary to popular belief, the grape source used for the production of L’Eglise Clinet has been consistent since 1914.

-Before Denis Durantou, the current owner and wine maker took over Chateau L’Eglise Clinet, his great-grandfather managed the Pomerol winery.
-The elder Durantou spent all his time as a shopkeeper.
-Wine was not his work.
+Before Denis Durantou took over Chateau L’Eglise Clinet, his great-grandfather managed the Pomerol estate.
+The elder Durantou spent most of his time as a shopkeeper.
+Wine was not his source of income.
 He did not live at the small chateau.
-He preferred to spend his time on his dairy farm, located in Coutras.
+Instead, he preferred spending his time on his dairy farm, located in Coutras.

 With the high price Bordeaux wine sells for today, it might sound strange, but back then, the family made more money from farming than they did from the winery!

-Because the family was more seriously involved with farming.
-In 1914, the estate entered into a leasing agreement allowing a negociant to produce and sell the wine.
+Because the family was seriously involved with farming, which was how they made their money, in 1914, they entered into a leasing agreement allowing a negociant to produce and sell the wine.
 In 1942, the grandmother of Denis Durantou made an arrangement with Pierre Lasserre to manage the estate.